Polarization and Correlation Effects in Lepton Flavor Violated Decays Induced by Axion-Like Particle: Acknowledgements

 \section{Acknowledgements}

-This study is supported by the National Natural Science Foundation of China under Grant No. 11705113, and Natural Science Basic Research Plan in Shaanxi Province of China under Grant No. 2018JQ1018, and the Scientific Research Program Funded by Shaanxi Provincial Education Department under Grant No. 18JK0153.
+This study is supported by the Natural Science Basic Research Plan in Shaanxi Province of China under Grant No. 2018JQ1018, and the Innovation Capability Support Program of Shaanxi Province under Grant No. 2021KJXX-47.